Overview

 The area where the content corresponding to the active tab is displayed.

-7. Horizontal Scroll button
+7. Horizontal scroll button

 This button appears when there are too many tab items to fit in the container.
 It's used to indicate that there are hidden tabs as well as functionally to assist the user with horizonal scrolling.